pchemguy/ChatGPTExploratoryPrompting/README.md

 ## 3. Technical aspects and workflows

-While ChatGPT is probably developed as a conversational tool that should be easily accessible to beginners, learning certain technical aspects definitely improves the results, as evidenced by the emergence of the prompt engineering field.
+While ChatGPT is probably developed as a conversational tool that should be easily accessible to beginners, learning certain technical aspects may drastically improve the results, as evidenced by the emergence of the prompt engineering field.

 ### Model context